-The funding of RAP proposals is always dependent on available resources after funding on-going operational needs, mandated liabilities, and other identified liabilities.
-Annually the College's budget is developed by the director of business services, using the prior year's operating budget and the current year's allocation as a base.
+The funding of RAP proposals is always dependent on available resources after funding ongoing operational needs, mandated liabilities, and other identified liabilities.
+Annually the

+College's budget is developed by the director of business services, using the prior year's operating budget and the current year's allocation as a base.
 Anticipated revenue and expenditures (such as faculty and hourly academic salaries and benefits, management salary and benefits, classified staff salary and benefits, and departmental operating expenditures); known liabilities; and mandatory reserves are included in the budget in order to determine available funding resources that can be used to satisfy the RAP and/or Box 2A requests.
 Available funding sources may result from an increased allocation (due to state apportionment increases from COLA and/or growth); new or increased categorical/grant funds; LMC Foundation donations; or annual categorical allocations received from Block Grants, and Perkins IV Act funds.

 Bond Oversight Committee Reports to the Community, Bond Oversight Committee minutes, Chief Business Officer meeting minutes, Chancellor's Cabinet minutes, District Governance Council minutes, Governing Board minutes, Governing Board Finance Committee minutes, Governing Board reports (fiscal trends, budget transfers, financial statements, budget presentations, budget study sessions, bond update reports) are all evidence of the fiscal planning that takes place at the District.
 Within this evidence is multi-year financial information that reflects the District's priorities.
 The many layers of evidence from the multiple committees and bodies show the collaboration that is involved in developing the District's priorities that eventually lead to its budget.
-Copies of all the aforementioned minutes and reports are available electronically (I.B.5-19, III.D.1.a-6, III.D.1.a-14, III.D.1.a-15, III.D.1.a-16, III.D.1.a-17).
+Copies of all the aforementioned minutes and reports are available electronically (III.D.1.a-6, III.D.1.a-7, I.B.5-19, III.D.1.a-8, III.D.1.a-9, III.D.1.a-10, III.D.1.a-11, III.D.1.a-12, III.D.1.a-13, III.D.1.a-14, III.D.1.a-15, III.D.1.a-16, III.D.1.a-17).